xiangkunhe/xiangkunhe.github.io/_pages/cv.md

 Service and leadership
 ======
 * Reviewer
-  * IEEE Transactions on Intelligent Transportation systems,
+  * IEEE Transactions on Intelligent Transportation systems
-  * IEEE Transactions on Intelligent Vehicles,
+  * IEEE Transactions on Intelligent Vehicles
-  * IEEE Transactions on Artificial Intelligence,
+  * IEEE Transactions on Artificial Intelligence
-  * IEEE/ASME Transactions on Mechatronics,
+  * IEEE/ASME Transactions on Mechatronics
-  * IEEE Transactions on Industrial Informatics,
+  * IEEE Transactions on Industrial Informatics
-  * IEEE Transactions on Vehicular Technology,
+  * IEEE Transactions on Vehicular Technology
-  * IEEE Transactions on Transportation Electrification,
+  * IEEE Transactions on Transportation Electrification
-  * IEEE Robotics and Automation Letters,
+  * IEEE Robotics and Automation Letters
-  * Vehicle System Dynamics,
+  * Vehicle System Dynamics
-  * Mechanical Systems and Signal Processing,
+  * Mechanical Systems and Signal Processing
-  * IEEE/CAA Journal of Automatica Sinica, Conference on Robot Learning, et al.
+  * IEEE/CAA Journal of Automatica Sinica, Conference on Robot Learning
 * Guest Editor
   * Machines, Special Issue "New Trends in Robotics and Automation"